Home

 • "Strive to enter in at the strait gate, for many, I say unto you, will Seek to enter in, and shall not be able."

-There are many ways to seek, but there is but one way to seek and to find. i.e., there are men seeking the glory of being under a name, and then there are men seeking the forgiveness of the Lord.
-The truth that, "if we seek Him, He shall be found," is not just a lot of idle words, it is the unadulterated truth.
-Only those with a heart softened and made right by the divine Father, will believe unto salvation and seek the Lord of the Bible.
-Professing Christians who are yet carnal, will seek a lord of their own creation, rather than the God revealed in scripture.
-And that is the difference between saving faith unto belief, and faith without the work of Christ, which is dead.
+There are many ways to seek, but there is but one way to, "seek and ye shall find." i.e., there are men seeking the glory of being under a name, and then there are men seeking the forgiveness of the Lord, to His glory.
+The faithful promise that, "if we seek Him, He shall be found," is not just idle words, it is the unadulterated truth.
+Only those with a heart that has been softened and made right by the divine Father, will believe unto salvation, and will seek the Lord of the Bible.
+Professing Christians who are yet carnal, will seek a lord of their own creation, rather than the God revealed in scriptures.
+That is the difference between saving faith unto belief (which is faith with works), and faith without the work of Christ, which is dead.
 Belief is from the heart, it is not found in merely taking on a namesake.

 Romans 10:10